Residency (medicine): Factors

-Written

-Applicants begin the application process with ERAS (regardless of their matching program) at the beginning of their fourth and final year in medical school.
+Applicants begin the application process with ERAS regardless of their matching program at the beginning of their fourth and final year in medical school.

 At this point, students choose specific residency programs to apply for that often specify both specialty and hospital system, sometimes even subtracks (e.g., Internal Medicine Residency Categorical Program at Mass General or San Francisco General Primary Care Track).

-After they apply to programs, programs review applications and invite selected candidates for interviews held between October and February.
-As of 2016, schools can view applications starting 1 Oct.

 Interviews

 The interview process involves separate interviews at hospitals around the country.
 Frequently, the individual applicant pays for travel and lodging expenses, but some programs may subsidize applicants' expenses.

-International medical students may participate in a residency program within the United States as well but only after completing a program set forth by the Educational Commission for Foreign Medical Graduates (ECFMG).
-Through its program of certification, the ECFMG assesses the readiness of international medical graduates to enter residency or fellowship programs in the United States that are accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-The ECFMG does not have jurisdiction over Canadian M.D. programs, which the relevant authorities consider to be fully equivalent to U.S. medical schools.
-In turn, this means that Canadian MD graduates, if they can obtain the required visas (or are already US citizens or permanent residents), can participate in US residency programs on the same footing as US graduates.

-The match
+The Match

-Ranking

 Access to graduate medical training programs such as residencies is a competitive process known as "the Match".
 After the interview period is over, students submit a "rank-order list" to a centralized matching service that depends on the residency program they are applying for: